JinPengGeng/aria2ui/README.md

 For Mac OSX/Linux users aria2c will need to be in your PATH.
 Binaries for Windows are included.

-The easy way: npm install -g aria2ui; aria2ui
+The easy way: npm install -g aria2ui
 The hard way (you'll need Make):

 git clone https://github.com/znetstar/aria2ui.git
 cd aria2ui
 npm install -g
 npm start

+You can then run with: aria2ui
+The command forwards any args to aria2c (e.g. aria2ui --dir="xyz")

 * Installing